Borrowing & Circulation Policies

 - Title (Requesting an article?
 Include article and journal title and page numbers.)

-Interlibrary loans can take three days for article and two to three weeks for books.
+Interlibrary loans can take three days for articles and two to three weeks for books.
 In some cases, there may be fees involved.

-**Due to high demand, the library will not interlibrary loan class textbooks.
+NOTE: Due to high demand, the library will not interlibrary loan class textbooks.
+Some print book requests may not be fulfilled.
+A library representative will contact you once your request is reviewed.

 The normal checkout period is 21 days.
 Items placed on reserve by professors are generally library use only.
 You may renew books in person, by phone (714-966-6381), or online unless another patron has requested the materials you have checked out.